TAILS-Capstone/MobileApp/README.md

-# Tails-frontend
+# Tails-App

-Repo for the tails frontend.
+Repo for the tails application.